mobizt/ReadyMail/README.md

 }
 ```

+The library provides the simple IMAP APIs for idling (mailbox polling), searching and fetching the messages.
+If additional works are needed e.g. setting and deleting flags, or creating, moving and deleting folder, or copying, moving and deleting mssage etc., those taks can be done through the `IMAPClient::sendCommand()`.

+The [Command.ino](/examples/Reading/Command/Command.ino) example show how to do those works.
+The server responses from sending the command will be discussed in the [IMAP Custom Comand Processing Information](#imap-custom-comand-processing-information) section below.

 ### IMAP Processing Information

 The `IMAPStatus` is the struct of processing information which can be obtained from the `IMAPClient::status()` function.